-Tongue-tie (ankyloglossia) is thought to affect between 0.2- 10.7% of the population.
+Tongue tie (ankyloglossia) is thought to affect between 0.2- 10.7% of the population.
 It is a congenital condition (meaning the baby is born with it) in which the tongue remains attached to the floor/ bottom of the mouth.
 Typically, the lingual frenulum will separate before birth, allowing full range of motion of the tongue; however, in tongue-tie, it does not.
 The cause of this is largely unknown, but some cases have been linked to certain genetic factors.
+Osteopathy can often help.

 However, when tongue-tied the lingual frenulum is too short and tight, which can cause problems with tongue movement, affecting the way babies breastfeed, and later in life can cause problems with speech.